Brahma Janen Gopon Kommoti: Release

 It was theatrically released on 6 March 2020.
-It had a short theatrical run till the 25th of March, 2020, due to the country-wide lockdown for COVID-19.
-However, it ran to packed houses across Bengal in that short period of time.
+It had a short theatrical run until the 25th of March, 2020, due to the country-wide lockdown for COVID-19.
+However, it packed houses across Bengal in that short period of time.
 The film enjoyed 50+ houseful shows back to back on the first Sunday of its release, even some theatres had back to back packed shows.
-Later it had its world television premiere on the 14th of February, 2021 and is also available on OTT platforms.
-It was screened at 51st International Film Festival of India in January 2021 in Indian Panorama section.
+Later it had its world television premiere on 14th of February, 2021 and is also available on OTT platforms.
+It was screened at the 51st International Film Festival of India in January 2021 in the Indian Panorama section.